RadioAstron reveals a spine-sheath jet structure in 3C 273

 \subsection{Evidence of a spine/sheath structure along the jet}

 Given the results from the 1.6\,GHz observations described above, we considered the RA 4.8\,GHz image of the same source, obtained less than 2 months earlier, in order to compare the two jet structures.
-The 4.8\,GHz image is presented in Fig.~\ref{RA-images}: an angular resolution of 0.86$\times$0.46 mas was obtained (uniform weighting) with a beam PA of 22$^\circ$.
+The 4.8\,GHz image is presented in \autoref{RA-images}: an angular resolution of 0.86$\times$0.46 mas was obtained (uniform weighting) with a beam PA of 22$^\circ$.
 The average image RMS noise is $\sim$2.2\,mJy/beam.
 In this image, a single stream is visible for the whole jet, with no indication of any limb-brightening, contrary to what is seen at 1.6\,GHz.
 Remarkably, the jet curvature is the same as reconstructed in the 1.6\,GHz image, and the brighter regions are also in agreement between the two maps.

 To better compare the different jet morphologies visible in the two images, we superimposed the 1.6\,GHz map with the one at 4.8\,GHz, restored with a matched circular beam equal to the MOJAVE one (0.83$\times$0.83 mas).
 Image registration was performed via a cross-correlation analysis of the total intensity maps (see \citealt[][and references therein]{2016ApJ...817...96G}).
 In particular, we considered the inner jet spine only, which looks similar in the two images, covering the first $\sim$5 mas.
-Several spectral index maps were produced, adopting a different shift between the two maps, to identify by visual inspection the one showing the smallest gradients across the jet width (Fig.~\ref{SI}, see \citealt{2019MNRAS.485.1822P} for more details about this method).
+Several spectral index maps were produced, adopting a different shift between the two maps, to identify by visual inspection the one showing the smallest gradients across the jet width (see \citealt{2019MNRAS.485.1822P} for more details about this method).
 The final shift adopted was 36$\times$48 pixels in RA and Dec, respectively, for the 4.8\,GHz image, corresponding to 1.8 mas eastwards and 2.4 mas northward.

-The resulting image is presented in Fig.~\ref{L+C} (left panel), where 1.6 \,GHz is represented in contours and 4.8\,GHz in colors.
+The resulting image is presented in \autoref{L+C} (left panel), where 1.6 \,GHz is represented in contours and 4.8\,GHz in colors.
 It is evident that the emission at 4.8\,GHz falls between the two limbs detected at 1.6\,GHz, suggesting that the former traces the jet spine, while the latter the sheath.
 Although dominance of the jet spine or the jet sheath has been observed in other sources, for the first time here we detect the two structures at frequencies so closely spaced (1.6~GHz vs. 4.8~GHz).